alirkarimy/mrjm-job/README.md

 # mrjm-job
-This a public repository to help anyone who is seeking to find out the details about mrjm new job position
+This is a public repository to help anyone who is seeking to find out the details about mrjm new job position

 ## License
 Copyright (c) 2012-2021 Tadbirgaran